Cumulant expansion approach to the decay dynamics of interacting M\"ossbauer nuclei after strong impulsive excitation

 Note that the Eqs.~(\ref{cum-1-coh})-(\ref{cum-1-pop}) already admit for an efficient numerical simulation, since they have a favorable linear scaling with the number of nuclei $N$.
 In contrast, the number of matrix elements of the original density operator scales exponentially with $N$.

-{\it Translationally invariant systems.} We now continue the discussion by focusing on translationally invariant systems, which will allow us to reduce the computational effort further.
+{\it Translationally invariant systems.} We now continue the discussion by focusing on translationally invariant systems, which are well-established for Mössbauer samples in the low excitation regime~\cite{Heeg2013,Lentrodt2020b}.
+This will allow us to reduce the computational effort further.
 To this end, we assume that the nuclei are arranged in an infinite translationally invariant lattice.
+Below, we will focus on one dimensional chains, as a simple model, e.g., for quasi-1D iron nanowires~\cite{Grinter2023,Mohaddes-Ardabili2004,824421,10.1063/1.373001,PhysRevB.72.024428,JBWang_2004} or other approximately one-dimensional samples \cite{Erb2022,PhysRevLett.118.237204,Lohse2026}.
+In the Appendix, we also generalize our analysis to the two-dimensional case and find similar results.
 Furthermore, we assume that the initial excitation is due to a plane wave field incident with wave vector $\vec{k}$ on all nuclei with the same magnitude.
 Hence, the coherences of all nuclei after the excitation differ only in their initial phases $\phi_l(0)$.
 In this case, Eqs.~(\ref{cum-1-coh})-(\ref{cum-1-pop}) become

 Here, $\langle \bar \sigma^- \rangle = \langle \bar \sigma^-_l \rangle$, $\langle \bar \sigma^{ee} \rangle = \langle \bar \sigma^{ee}_l \rangle$ and $K=K_l$ are the same for all atoms, respectively, and $K^R$ and $K^I$ denote the real and imaginary part of $K$, respectively.
 Analogously, the nuclear phase evolves as $\phi_l = \phi_l(0) + \phi$ including the initial excitation phase.
 Finally, $K$ is a constant which crucially determines the dynamics.